 For many companies, over 90% of their web traffic is anonymous.
 At Intercom, we use Clearbit Reveal to help de-anonymize website traffic.

-When a prospect visits the Intercom website, Clearbit uses their IP address to detect their company, its industry, its location, what technology the company already uses and more.
+When a prospect visits the Intercom website, Clearbit uses their IP address to detect their company, its industry, its location, what technology the company already uses, and more.
 This means you can customize your communication to each individual and avoid those spray-and-pray tactics from years gone by.

 To give you one example: let’s say your sweet spot is B2B SaaS companies.
-By using Clearbit Reveal in tandem with a messaging tool like Intercom, you can have a personalized message that shows up when someone from a B2B SaaS company hits our website (and conversely doesn’t appear for a B2C company who you believe aren’t a great fit).
+By using Clearbit Reveal in tandem with a messaging tool like Intercom, you can have a personalized message that shows up when someone from a B2B SaaS company hits your website (and conversely doesn’t appear for a B2C company who you believe aren’t a great fit).

-Alternatives: ZoomInfo, LinkedIn Sales Navigator
+Alternatives: ZoomInfo, LinkedIn Sales Navigator, Cognism

 Marketo – marketing automation

-Marketo allows users to automate their marketing processes like creating personalized campaigns that scale, identifying top prospects, and finding and connecting with the right customers.
+Marketo allows users to automate their marketing processes by creating personalized campaigns that scale, identifying top prospects, and finding and connecting with the right customers.
 It’s probably overkill for a smaller business, but if you’re moving from startup to scale-up, Marketo is perfect for those looking to grow and market to a large audience with a high degree of segmentation.